3 Automated Workflows For Non-profit Organizations

 Drip campaigns are more effective when you send the right content to the right audience.
 You can deploy an onboarding workflow and segment people that are on your mailing list on an “if this, then that” basis.
 Once an event is true, the trigger is activated and an action takes place within a specific time frame.
 So, for example, you can use events to derive results on your subscriber’s interests, so that they receive content with which they might be more likely to engage.

 Suppose you work for a humanitarian NGO.
 This means that you are probably active in a number of areas, both in terms of geography and cause.
-You cater to water and food shortage in certain areas, AIDS treatment in other areas, and so on.
+You cater to water and food shortages in certain areas, AIDS treatment in other areas, and so on.
 When a new subscriber signs up to receive your newsletter you want to inform them about the causes you serve and see what they are interested in, at the same time.

 - Setting your first automation on Moosend is very easy: simply send your mailing list a campaign (A) reporting on the current status of AIDS treatment in one area.